melo601/YoutubeVancet/README.md

 Vanced.MicroG.0.2.24.220220.apk : [View on VirusTotal](https://www.virustotal.com/gui/file/e5ce4f9759d3e70ac479bf2d0707efe5a42fca8513cf387de583b8659dbfbbbf)

-[Some Miui device may not be able to install.
-If you has this, please use modifed repo vanced manager because Miui blocked./ Một số thiết bị chạy Miui sẽ không thể cài đặt được.
-Nếu bạn bị lỗi trên, hãy dùng Vanced manager
-]
+[Some Xiaomi device that running MIUI may not be able to install due to security check by Xiaomi, you can workaround that by install [Package Installer (Google) from APKMirror (Select version depend on your Android version)](https://www.apkmirror.com/apk/google-inc/package-installer/) then install YouTube Vanced client with Package Installer (Google) instead of default Xiaomi APK installer.]

 Thông báo từ Vanced / Important Notification from Vanced
 ![Preview](https://files.catbox.moe/ricm16.jpg)

 Vanced (v17.03.38)